Boeing B-17 Flying Fortress: Combined offensive

+1944 USAAF combined air-arms strategic bombing training film.

 Such high losses of aircrews could not be sustained, and the USAAF, recognizing the vulnerability of heavy bombers to interceptors when operating alone, suspended daylight bomber raids deep into Germany until the development of an escort fighter that could protect the bombers all the way from the United Kingdom to Germany and back.
 At the same time the German nightfighting ability to counter the nighttime strikes noticeably improved, challenging the conventional faith in the cover of darkness.
 The 8th Air Force alone lost 176 bombers in October 1943, and was to suffer similar casualties on 11 January 1944 on missions to Oschersleben, Halberstadt, and Brunswick.
 Lieutenant General James Doolittle, commander of the 8th, had ordered the second Schweinfurt mission to be cancelled as the weather deteriorated, but the lead units had already entered hostile air space and continued with the mission.
 Most of the escorts turned back or missed the rendezvous and, as a result, 60 B-17s were destroyed.